In the video, it creates sparks – are these possibly a fire risk?

 Dry conditions are better as more energy is used treating the weed rather than heating any water in the soil.
 You might get an issue with the earth return not being able to find a route if your fixed earth is 25m away in extremely dry soil, however, we have even had success in summer on sand dunes.

 How far down does the effect travel?
 So if you have a plant that has underground runners, how far/deep would the plants be controlled? eg, blackberry runners.

 The RootWave Pro has been treating Japanese Knotweed in the UK which has a really deep root structure.
 We cannot control the path of electricity and therefore guarantee it will kill all the roots, but the longer you treat the weed, the more likely it is do the necessary damage, especially since the hypocotyl and meristem (control and growth centres) of many plants are found just below the surface of the ground.

 Does the plant need to be in an active growth phase?

-You can shock the weed anytime.
+You can treat the weed anytime.
 It is best if the plant has plenty of water in its tissues, and some plants will change their water holding seasonally.
 We are developing our case studies to find the optimal timing for minimising the need for retreatments.

 Can you cut back and then treat without waiting for regrowth? (eg cut down gorse and treat the cut stem to reach the roots?)